We are surrounded by and saturated with fragrance chemicals now.

 Posted in Accessibility, Air Quality, Environmental Health, Fragrance, Health

-Tagged allergies, aromatherapy, asthma, chemical sensitivity, Chemicals, Essential Oil, essential oils, fragrance-free, hazardous air pollutants, injury, lavender, MCS/ES, sensitizers, VOCs
+Tagged accessibility barriers, allergies, aromatherapy, asthma, chemical sensitivity, Chemicals, Essential Oil, essential oils, fragrance-free, hazardous air pollutants, injury, lavender, MCS/ES, sensitizers, VOCs

 Some of us have gone to great lengths to encourage others to use fragrance-free products, especially for laundry, as many of the chemicals in fragrances cause such disabling effects for us.